System Platforms

 If you need to target both Android and iOS, this does complicate the picture and you will once again be looking at third-party or hybrid frameworks.

-Another strong possibility for cross-platform app development is to create a web application specifically for mobile use.
+Another strong possibility for cross-platform app development is to create a cloud system specifically for mobile use.
 As mentioned above, single page applications can provide a highly interactive app-like experience, and do not rely on the Play Store or App Store for distribution.

 Copyright © 1997-2024